20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Introduction

 \section{Introduction}

 Even though nearly a century has passed since Fritz Zwicky inferred the existence of dark matter from the motion of galaxies in the Coma cluster \cite{Zwicky1933}, dark matter remains one of the greatest mysteries in astrophysics, cosmology, and fundamental physics \cite{Bertone2018,Arbey2021,Cirelli2024}.
-Weakly interacting massive particles (WIMPs) in the mass range of 1 GeV to 100 TeV have long been considered one of the leading candidates, because they interact only through the weak interaction, and because the thermal relic amount with the annihilation cross section expected from particle physics is close to the observed dark matter density \cite{Arbey2021,Cirelli2024,Arcadi2018,Roszkowski2018}.
+Weakly interacting massive particles (WIMPs) in a mass range from 1 GeV to 100 TeV near the electroweak scale have long been considered one of the leading candidates, because such particles are naturally predicted in some particle physics theories beyond the Standard Model, and because the thermal relic amount predicted from the annihilation cross section expected for WIMPs is close to the observed dark matter density \cite{Arbey2021,Cirelli2024,Arcadi2018,Roszkowski2018}.
 The existence of WIMPs can be probed with direct searches by underground experiments, indirect searches using annihilation products (e.g., gamma-rays and neutrinos), and by particle accelerator experiments.